ezsystems/ezpublish-kernel/eZ/Publish/Core/FieldType/RichText/Resources/schemas/docbook/Readme.rst

 Schemas for this version can be obtained here: http://docbook.org/xml/5.0/

 RELAX NG schema is normative, and it is preferred over the other schema languages.
-It is also recommended to validate documents using Schematron schema.
+It is also recommended to validate documents using Schematron rules.

 Both are provided here unmodified: